Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Experiments

 \paragraph{Training and Test Setting.}

-Hyperparameters are set as follows: $|\mathcal{B}|=256$, $\alpha=100$ and $\beta=1$, where $|\mathcal{B}|$ are defined in units of batches.
-During training, an epoch is the unit of time step.
-All instances generated in one epoch are i.i.d..
-Training instances are sampled on the fly.
-We use a batch size of $M=32$, train 128 batches per epoch, and $T=1000$ epochs.
-Thus, each stationary task has 4,096 training instances, which is significantly less than a set of millions of instances used in existing studies for learning each task~\cite{POMO,LLR-BC}.
-Although the total number of training instances is the same, DREE involves additional problem-solving episodes due to PIR.
+\bc{We set $|\mathcal{B}|=256$ and $\beta=1$. $\alpha$ is set to 100 for CVRP and 10 for TSP, as suggested in \cite{LLR-BC}.
+The synthetic dataset has $T=1000$ epochs, while in the real-world dataset $T$ is determined by the valid days contained.
+DREE involves additional problem-solving episodes due to PIR.
 For a fair comparison, we allow other lifelong learning methods to run more batches per epoch, ensuring that they perform the same number of episodes as DREE.
-For evaluation over different task orders, without loss of generality, we test the solver on the test instance set of each principal task, as principal tasks are consistent between orders, while intermediate tasks are not.
-Each principal task has 1000 test instances, which are consistent for all compared methods and task orders.
-Additional details are provided in Appendix~\ref{app:tt_setting}.
+For evaluation, without loss of generality, we test the solver on the test instance set of each principal task, which provides an efficient and effective evaluation (cf. Appendix~\ref{app:Fine-grained_test}).
+More settings are in Appendix~\ref{app:synthetic_tt_setting}.}

-\paragraph{Comparison Methods.} First, we include the commonly applied strategy in neural solver studies~\cite{POMO,Omni}, \textit{fine-tuning}, which sequentially trains the solver only on the current task at each time step.
-We then adapt existing lifelong-learning neural VRP solvers, which are all designed for the periodically stationary scenario, to the continually drifting scenario, including (ii) the method of~\citet{li2024enhancing} (denoted \textit{Li}) and (iii) LLR-BC~\cite{LLR-BC}.
-We also evaluate (iv) a multi-task setting, \textit{MT-Ref}, which has access to all possible tasks and samples training instances by randomly switching $t$ in each batch~\cite{LLR-BC}.
-Notably, \textit{MT-Ref} only serves as an idealized reference, it is not practically applicable in lifelong learning scenarios.
-We exclude other methods compared by~\citet{LLR-BC} (e.g., methods of ~\citet{LiBOG,feng2025lifelonglearner}), as they store one solver per task and repeatedly compare against all stored solvers.
-This is prohibitively expensive in continually drifting, where massive stationary tasks are encountered over time.
-Appendix~\ref{app:adaption} presents more details about the adaptation and method settings.
+\paragraph{Comparison Methods.} We include the commonly applied strategy in neural solver studies~\cite{Omni,CoEKS}, \textit{fine-tuning}, which sequentially trains the solver only on the current task at each time step.
+We then include existing lifelong learning solvers, which are all designed for the periodically stationary scenario, to the continually drifting scenario, including (ii) the method of~\cite{li2024enhancing} (denoted \textit{Li}) and (iii) LLR-BC~\cite{LLR-BC}.
+We also evaluate (iv) a multi-task setting, \textit{MT-Ref}, which has access to all possible tasks and randomly selects tasks to train in each batch.
+Notably, \textit{MT-Ref} only serves as an idealized reference, and it is not practically applicable in lifelong learning scenarios.
+We exclude other methods compared in~\cite{LLR-BC} (e.g., methods of ~\cite{feng2025lifelonglearner,LiBOG}), as they store one solver per task and repeatedly compare against all stored solvers.
+This is prohibitively expensive in continually drifting, where massive stationary tasks are encountered over time. \bc{Appendix~\ref{app:baseline} presents more details about the compared methods and Appendix~\ref{app:further_baselie} provides additional experiment results of different settings of them.}

 \paragraph{Evaluation Metrics.}